 ®, a specialty gourmet coffee, was reborn with a commitment to live up to the high standard set by the Washington name and the former company.George Washington Coffee

 During 2011, Massachusetts Institute of Technology's 150th anniversary

 celebration features a vintage coffee can on loan from George

 Today, only the finest Arabica coffee beans are hand-picked and gathered from the lush verdant mountainsides of coffee-producing countries located near the equator where coffee grows best.
 With great care they are blended and roasted to perfection by the best specialty coffee roast masters and offered for sale in gift shops and online.

 Our commitment here at George Washington Coffee® is to provide you with the finest coffee in the world, making your "cup of George" a savored moment in your day.

 Try some...you will love it!
-Click here to shop for your favorite blend.
+Click here ordering information.

 The Washington Family by Edward Savage ~ National Gallery of Art